tsy24/tp/docs/UserGuide.md

 </div>

 Examples:
-* `viewTasks` followed by `done 2` marks the 2nd task shown by NurseyBook as completed.
+* `viewTasks` followed by `doneTask 2` marks the 2nd task shown by NurseyBook as completed.

 #### View reminders: `remind`